Business support grants: Coronavirus (COVID-19) 1 April 2021 onwards

 Grants under these three allowances can be combined for a potential total allowance of up to £10,935,000 (subject to exchange rates and certain conditions being met).

 Further details are available in the Subsidy Allowance overview (PDF 169KB / 4 pages).
 Alternatively, visit GOV.UK Complying with the UK’s International Obligations on Subsidy Control.

-To report a change in your business rated property that might impact your grant eligibility, please email: email@example.com
+To report a change in your business rated property that might impact your grant eligibility or rates eligibility, please email: email@example.com

 To report a missing payment, a grant overpayment or a suspected fraudulent business grant claim, please email: firstname.lastname@example.org